jameshyojaelee/biotech-earnings-NLP/README.md

 ## Pipeline Overview
 1. **Transcripts**: Load HuggingFace dataset `glopardo/sp500-earnings-transcripts` and filter to Health Care.
+2. **Normalization**: Extract executive/analyst metadata and build speaker-level segments (timestamps when present).
-2. **Sentiment**: Split prepared remarks vs. Q&A, then score each with FinBERT to capture tone and tone shifts.
+3. **Sentiment**: Split prepared remarks vs. Q&A, then score each with FinBERT to capture tone and tone shifts.
-3. **Event Returns**: Pull prices via `yfinance`, compute 1-day and 5-day returns plus benchmark-adjusted abnormal returns.
+4. **Event Returns**: Pull prices via `yfinance`, compute 1-day and 5-day returns plus benchmark-adjusted abnormal returns.
-4. **Analysis**: Explore distributions, run statistical tests, and build simple predictive models on language features.
+5. **Analysis**: Explore distributions, run statistical tests, and build simple predictive models on language features.

 ## Methodology (more depth)
 This repo is intentionally simple and transparent: most of the “NLP” is feature engineering around (1) a pretrained sentiment model and (2) interpretable term-count features.
 The goal is to make it easy to iterate on domain hypotheses (e.g., “risk language in Q&A predicts downside”) without a heavy modeling stack.